 Cost: $35 – $80 per square foot (if you don’t DIY)

 If you like porcelain surfaces you can also find solid porcelain countertops now like iTOP which are a good option, but pricey.

-Tadelakt counters are a unique and beautiful option that are totally natural and safe.
+Tadelakt counters are a unique and beautiful option that is totally natural and safe.

-It needs to be a darker color because it is susceptible to staining and many use a wooden edge, as the plaster edge is vulnerable.
-It requires some upkeep.
+It generally should be a darker color because it is susceptible to staining and many use a wooden edge, as the plaster edge is vulnerable.
+It requires upkeep.

 Here’s a really handy how-to for earthen countertops.
 Although it’s very labor-intensive, if you do it yourself it’s very affordable.

 There is some misunderstanding on whether laminate is toxic.